-I'm a second-year PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
-I'm an enthusiastic member of the Stanford NLP group, where I have co-served as the social czar for the past two years.
+Hi!
+I'm a third-year PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
+I'm an enthusiastic member of the Stanford NLP group.

 You can reach me at ddemszky [at] stanford [dot] edu.
 Feel free to call me Dora.